AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-settings.md

 **[!UICONTROL Cross Device Targeting]:** (Available when the [campaign is configured for people-based cross-device targeting](/help/dsp/campaign-management/campaigns/campaign-settings.md), you target legacy IDs only (not universal IDs), and you select at least one segment or audience.
 Allows you to extend your targeting across all of a person's known devices (per the device graph specified in the campaign settings), even devices that aren't in the specified segments.
 Fees may apply depending on the graph specified for the campaign.
 Device graph data is available only in North America.

-**[!UICONTROL Placement Cap]:** (Optional) The number of times a unique device or person (depending on the specified [!UICONTROL Cross Device Level] for the campaign) is served ads from the placement.
+**[!UICONTROL Placement Cap]:** (Optional) The number of times a unique device, universal ID, or person (depending on the specified [!UICONTROL Cross Device Level] for the campaign and the placement's [!UICONTROL Targeting] setting) can be served ads from the placement.
 Options include *[!UICONTROL Unlimited]* or a specific amount per day, week, or month.

 >[!NOTE]
 >